-Your employer will include the reimbursement in box 12 of your Form W-2.
-If your moving expenses are more than your reimbursement, you may be able to deduct your additional expenses (see How and When To Report, later).
+Your employer will include the reimbursement on your Form W-2, box 12, with Code P. If your moving expenses are more than your reimbursement, you may be able to deduct your additional expenses (see How and When To Report, later).